G0LD3N-c0de/se_project_express/README.md

 ## Running the Project

 Click on www.StyleCast.twilightparadox.com to be taken to the web application currently hosted on Google Cloud.
+Twilightparadox is a free domain provided by Free DNS.

 ### Technologies